wetransform-os/ProMCDA/README.md

 - for each N, and for each indicator, a value is sampled from the relative assigned marginal distribution: therefore, one of N input matrix is created;
 - normalizations and aggregations are performed as in points 1,2 of the first case: a list of all the results is created in the output directory;
 - mean and standard deviation of all the results are estimated across (monte_carlo_runs x pairs of combinations);
-- in this case, no randomness on the weights is allowed.
+- in this case, no randomness on the weights is allowed, therefore, they need to be assigned to all indicators in the `given_weights` parameter.

 ### General information and references